NateEag/how-i-code/drafts/communication.rst

 * Always tell the truth.
 Nothing good comes of lying, and when the victim finds out you lied, they will (rightly) not trust you again.

 * Do not be a go-between.
-If two people need to discuss something, put them in touch and get out of the way.
+If two people need to discuss something, get them in touch and get out of the way.
 Having you in the middle will only make it harder for them to understand each other.